Thomas McInerney

 Thomas McInerney (born March 7, 1937) is a political commentator and a retired United States Air Force Lieutenant General.

 McInerney was a forward air controller and fighter pilot during the Vietnam War and flew 407 combat missions during his four tours of duty.
 In addition to his Vietnam service, McInerney served overseas in NATO; Pacific Air Forces and as commander of Eleventh Air Force in Alaska.

 Since his retirement in 1994, McInerney has been on the boards of several military contractors.
 He was a frequent guest on Fox News until 2018 when he claimed without evidence that John McCain, whom he called "Songbird John", betrayed his country when he was a prisoner of war in Vietnam.
 He was a staunch advocate of the Iraq War, defended the use of torture, and defended the George W. Bush administration.
-In 2008, it was revealed that the Pentagon under the Bush administration supplied McInerney with talking points to use in his commentary.

 Education

 McInerney was born March 7, 1937, in Havre de Grace, Maryland, and graduated from Garden City (N.Y.)
 High School in 1955.
 He earned a BS degree from the United States Military Academy in 1959 and a master's degree in international relations from George Washington University in 1972.
 McInerney graduated from the Armed Forces Staff College in 1970 and from the National War College in 1973.